Eribulin

-Eribulin was approved for medical use in the United States in November 2010, the European Union in March 2011, and Canada in December 2011.
-It is available as a generic medication.
+Eribulin, sold under the brand name Halaven among others, is an intravenously administered anti-cancer medication used to treat certain patients with breast cancer and liposarcoma.
+Eribulin was approved for medical use in the United States in November 2010, the European Union in March 2011, Japan in April 2011, and Canada in December 2011.
+It is available in some jurisdictions as a generic medication.

 Medical uses

-Eribulin is indicated for the treatment of people with locally advanced or metastatic breast cancer, and for the treatment of adults with unresectable liposarcoma.
+Eribulin is indicated for the treatment of certain patients with locally advanced or metastatic breast cancer, and for the treatment of adults with unresectable liposarcoma.
+Details of the specific patient populations covered for use can be found in the various country- or region-specific regulatory approval documention.